richefeu/rockable/examples/helloworld/readme.md

 Sphere 1 0 1.0   0.3 0.5 0   0 0 0   0 0 0   1 0 0 0   0 0 0   0 0 0
 ```

 A conf-file defines the format that `Rockable` is able to understand.
-It is used as input configuration, and also as stored configuration.
+It is used as input configuration, and also as stored configuration (periodically saved in the simulation flow).
 The definition of this format is documented [here](https://richefeu.gitbook.io/cdm/dem/format-of-configuration-files-conf-files).

 The shape file to be used is stated in the input file with the keyword `shapeFile` followed with the name of the file.
 Here is the shape-file defined in the hello-world example: